mqnc/fiascode/README.md

 ## Examples

 So far, C-Pype supports the following constructs:
-(powerful for loops and functions with multiple return parameters are the main selling points, scroll down a bit if you are in a hurry)
+(powerful For-loops and functions with multiple return values are the main selling points, scroll down a bit if you are in a hurry)

-### If statements without parantheses and braces
+### If-statements without parantheses and braces
 ```
 If a==0 Then
 	cout << "a is 0\n";